sem CLI Reference#

 command will start your configured text editor.

-In order for the changes to take effect, you will have to save the changes and
+In order for the changes to take effect, you must save the changes and

 exit your text editor.